The prescription drug hydroxychloroquine has been in the news in recent months, thanks to the COVID-19 global pandemic.

-A researcher who spent his undergraduate years at the University of Tennessee at Chattanooga, says the same thing about hydroxychloroquine question.
+According to a researcher who spent his undergraduate years at the University of Tennessee at Chattanooga, the answer to the hydroxychloroquine question is no.

-Pullen was referring to “A Randomized Trial of Hydroxychloroquine as Postexposure Prophylaxis for COVID-19,” a paper published in early June in the New England Journal of Medicine.
-It documented the research team’s running of the first randomized clinical trial of hydroxychloroquine for the post-exposure prevention of this virus.
+Pullen was referring to “A Randomized Trial of Hydroxychloroquine as Postexposure Prophylaxis for COVID-19,” a paper published this month in the New England Journal of Medicine.
+Pullen, chief fellow in the infectious diseases and international medicine division of the Department of Medicine at the University of Minnesota, was one of the investigators on the recent hydroxychloroquine prophylaxis trial.
+He was the second author on the piece describing the research team’s running of the first randomized clinical trial of hydroxychloroquine for the post-exposure prevention of this virus.

-Done in collaboration with McGill University, the University of Manitoba and the University of Alberta, the trial enrolled 821 asymptomatic, non-hospitalized adults from across the U.S. and Canada who had been exposed to the coronavirus from someone living in their household, as a healthcare worker or as a first responder.
-Half the participants received hydroxychloroquine; half received a placebo.
+Done in collaboration with McGill University, the University of Manitoba and the University of Alberta, the trial enrolled 821 asymptomatic, non-hospitalized adults from across the U.S. and Canada exposed to the coronavirus from someone living in their same households or as a health care worker or first responder.
+Half of the participants received hydroxychloroquine; half received a placebo.
 Participants were followed for two weeks to see who developed symptomatic COVID-19.

-Pullen has multiple published papers on his resume, but the study of hydroxychloroquine was the first time his work has been featured in the New England Journal of Medicine, which started publication in 1881.
-With the topical nature of the study’s subject matter, it makes that placement even more special, he said.
+Pullen has multiple published papers on his resume, but this was the first time his work has been featured in the New England Journal of Medicine.
+As this trial study’s subject matter is topical, it makes that placement even more special.

-Pullen said the idea for this study came about very quickly.
-The trial was a double-blind, randomized, controlled trial, considered the gold standard for any scientific or medical testing.
-Neither the participants nor the researchers knew what the participants received.
-Through randomization, they were trying to eliminate any bias for who was getting what.
+Pullen said the idea for the study came about quickly.
+It was a double-blind, randomized controlled trial, considered the gold standard for any scientific or medical testing; neither the participants nor the researchers knew what the participants received.
+Through randomization, they were trying to eliminate any bias for who got what.

 While the study showed that hydroxychloroquine was not beneficial in preventing illness compatible with COVID-19, Pullen stressed the importance of finding out that a specific drug has no benefit.

-Pullen, whose research interests center on epidemiology and virology, has had a fascinating career since first arriving on the UTC campus.
-One of the highlights of his time in Chattanooga included learning about—and landing—a coveted molecular genetic research internship at the Federal Bureau of Investigation Laboratory in Quantico, Virginia.
+Pullen, whose research interests center on epidemiology and virology, has had a fascinating career since first arriving at UTC.
+One of the highlights of his time in Chattanooga included learning about—and landing—a coveted molecular genetic research internship at the FBI laboratory in Quantico, Virginia.

-His time as a researcher has taken him around the world, where he has spent significant time studying infectious diseases in Kenya and Uganda.
-He said his eyes were opened to the world of research during his time in the UTC Honors College.
+Pullen’s time as a researcher has taken him around the world, as he has spent significant time studying infectious diseases while working abroad in Kenya and Uganda.
+He said his eyes were opened to the world of research during his time in the UTC Honors program.

-The New England Journal paper on hydroxychloroquine has been published, but Pullen and the members of the research team don’t have time to rest on their laurels.
-There’s a chance that their current research soon will be cited again in that publication.
+The New England Journalpaper on hydroxychloroquine has been published, but Pullen and the members of the research team don’t have time to rest on their laurels.